Leadership

 These are the numbers that connect marketing activity to revenue outcomes.
 If a metric doesn't have a clear line of sight to pipeline or retention, it doesn't belong in a board deck.

-- Pipeline contribution by channel — which channels are generating closeable deals?
+• Pipeline contribution by channel — which channels generate closeable deals?

-- CAC by channel and segment — where is growth most efficient?
+• CAC payback by channel and segment — where is growth most efficient?

-- Time to first MQL — how quickly does a new campaign produce qualified pipeline?
+• Time to first qualified opportunity — how quickly does a new campaign produce pipeline?

 The 5 vanity metrics to stop reporting

-These metrics feel meaningful but consistently fail to predict revenue.
-They're the ones that make marketing look busy and boards feel reassured in the short term — until the pipeline review tells a different story.
+These feel meaningful but consistently fail to predict revenue.
+They make marketing look busy and boards feel reassured in the short term — until the pipeline review tells a different story.

-- Email open rates — a proxy at best, unreliable post-iOS privacy changes
+• Email open rates — a weak proxy at best, and unreliable since Apple's privacy changes

-- Share of voice without buyer quality signal — reaching the wrong people at scale is expensive
+• Share of voice without a buyer quality signal — reaching the wrong people at scale is expensive

 What I track internally that never goes in a board deck

-Beyond the board metrics, there are leading indicators I watch weekly that help me course-correct before the numbers show up in quarterly reviews.
-These include: content engagement depth (time on page, scroll depth, return visits), ICP match rate of inbound leads, sales rejection reasons by lead source, and competitive mention trends in sales call recordings.
-None of these are clean enough for board reporting, but they tell me in real time whether the engine is healthy.
+Beyond the board metrics, there are leading indicators I watch weekly that help me course-correct before problems surface in a quarterly review.
+Content engagement depth.
+ICP match rate of inbound leads.
+Sales rejection reasons by lead source.
+Competitor mentions in call recordings.
+None of these are clean enough for board reporting, and together they tell me in real time whether the engine is healthy.

 Building a metrics culture that actually works

 The final piece is alignment.
 Marketing metrics only mean something if sales and leadership agree on definitions.
-What counts as an MQL?
-When does a contact become a SQL?
-Which touchpoints count as 'influenced'?
-These questions sound administrative but they're actually strategic.
-Teams that agree on definitions before the quarter starts have far fewer painful attribution arguments at the end of it.
+What counts as a qualified lead?
+When does a contact become an opportunity?
+Which touchpoints count as influenced?
+These questions sound administrative and they're actually strategic.
+Teams that agree definitions before the quarter starts have far fewer painful attribution arguments at the end of it.

 The most important shift is from measuring activity to measuring outcomes.
 Any metric that tells you what your team did — emails sent, posts published, ads served — is a vanity metric in disguise.
-The metrics worth caring about tell you what happened as a result.
-Build your reporting around that distinction and your board conversations will look very different.
+The ones worth caring about tell you what happened as a result.

 Want to apply this to your business?